Can caffeine cause tics? For me, definitely. For you, possibly.

 It seems that some people find caffeine can cause tics, however rarely (if ever) do tics get better with caffeine.

-When I looked into caffeine and the effect on those of us with Tourette’s Syndrome, there really wasn’t much out there other than Reddit forums.
+When I looked into caffeine and the effect on those of us with Tourette’s Syndrome, there really wasn’t much out there other than discussions on Reddit.

 What is caffeine?